shinyoungyou/user-docs/docs/index.md

 - Beginner to intermediate developers who want to enhance their coding efficiency and learn best practices for debugging and code management.
 - Developers transitioning from other editors or IDEs who wish to quickly get up to speed with VS Code's key functionalities.
+- Beginner developers who use Windows and want to connect VS Code to GitHub for collaborating efficiently with others.

 ## Prerequisite Knowledge